 Watch our short animated film put into words by current university students from the region.

 The designated contact for Care Leavers at UEA is Wendy Bainham, Senior Student Financial Advisor.
 Contact Wendy at firstname.lastname@example.org or 01603 593184.

 For information about taster visits, residential events and other pre-university outreach and enrichment activities contact Liz Ferguson, Outreach Officer at email@example.com or 01603 591960.

 Inclusion and targeted events

 We welcome Looked After Children and Care Leavers at any of our outreach and enrichment events.
-We encourage children from care to come forward to take part in these activities, including university taster visits and residential events over the summer months.
+We encourage young people in care to come forward to take part in these activities, including university taster visits and residential events over the summer months.

 We are keen to work with foster carers, social workers, teachers and other stakeholders to create bespoke aspiration-raising events for Looked After Children.
 The University will cover the cost of transport and subsistence for all events involving children in care.

 We are happy to work with small groups, including providing tours and information to individual students.